lostb1t/replex/README.md

 ## Features

-- Merge hubs on home into one from different libraries (interleave).
-Aka have movies and shows in a single hub.
+- Merge recommended rows on home into one from different libraries (interleave).
+Aka have movies and shows in a single row.
-- Remove watched items from hubs.
+- Remove watched items from recommended rows.
 - Choose between styles, shelf (default) or hero.
 - Auto load artwork for hero styles.
 - Filter hubs by its restrictions (per user hub)